-Obvious disclosure: I am not a member of Garrick’s fan club.
-He did more than just disfigure a third of my plays, as if that wasn’t enough.
-The following bit of his business fits into my timeline, so I’m detouring to the north-west to include it.
+Garrick did more than disfigure a third of my plays, as if that wasn’t enough.
+The following bit of his business fits into my timeline, so I’m detouring to the provincial north-west to include it.
 The whip pursuit returns after the blue text.

-1769: Garrick had been asked by the civic fathers of Stratford-upon-Avon to donate a bust of Shakespear for their new town hall.
+1769: Garrick was asked by the civic fathers of Stratford-upon-Avon to provide a bust of Shakespear for the new town hall.
 Garrick had a better idea: a festival!
-Invite the entire kingdom to pay homage to his idol.
-Five years before, the bicentenary of Shakespear’s birth had passed without notice.
+Invite the kingdom to pay homage to his idol.
+Five years before, the bicentenary of Shakespear’s birth had passed without a soul noticing.
 Garrick yearned to bind victorious wreaths to the brow of this glory-less son of Warwickshire.
 He wanted to put on a show.

 Alarums, excursions, construction delays.
 At last, Shakespears Jubilee was set for 6-8 September.